hiepnguyen3872/Rever_house_price_predicting/README.md

 ```sh
 $ python main.py data_path output_file_path
 ```
-data_path is path to file data, and file data must be in .csv type output_file_path is path to file will store result (house's sell price predict)
+data_path is path to file data, and file data must be in .csv type.

+output_file_path is path to file will store result (house's sell price predict)